gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 > Introduced in GitLab Enterprise Edition 9.4.

-Check this checkbox to increase the mininum number of approvals required, per merge request, over the project settings number above.
+Check this checkbox to increase the minimum number of approvals required, per merge request, over the project settings number above.
 (You cannot set a minimum below the project settings number.)
 You can also add or remove eligible approvers, per merge request.